elastic/elasticsearch-net/.ci/readme.md

 way to deal with elasticsearch responses in a semi typed fashion.

-These `rest-api-spec` tests are in addition to the unit and integration tests that live under `src/Tests/Tests` which for 90% of the cases focuses more on the high level client `NEST` where as these `rest-api-spec` test fully focus on the low level client `Elasticsearch.Net`
+These `rest-api-spec` tests are in addition to the unit and integration tests that live under `src/Tests/Tests` which for 90% of the cases focuses more on the high level client `NEST` where as these `rest-api-spec` tests fully focus on the low level client `Elasticsearch.Net`

-The `DockerFile` in this folder sets up this repos inside a docker container ready to run our build.
+The `DockerFile` in this folder sets up this repo inside a docker container ready to run our build.

 The `rest-api-spec` runner expects Elasticsearch to be started before invocation and uses the endpoint its passed to discover the current Elasticsearch
 `build hash` that is running and downloads the tests matching that `build hash`.

-If you want to run the tests the same that the Jenkins instance on elastic.co does you can call
+If you want to run the tests the same way that the Jenkins instance on elastic.co does you can call

 ```bash
 $ ELASTICSEARCH_VERSION=8.0.0-SNAPSHOT ./.ci/run-tests